 Studio / Workroom measuring 4.75m x 3m (15'7 x 9'10)

 Office measuring 3.6m x 3m

 All have power and light.

 Within the land there is a large 2 storey barn measuring approx. 24.4m x 12.2m (80' x 40').
 This has large doors to allow vehicular access.
 Upstairs there is a large workshop area.
-The barn contains a wood milling machine and is powered by a new 11kW generator.
-These are both available to purchase by separate negotiation.
+The barn is powered by a new 11kW generator.
+Within the barn is a wood milling machine, which is available to purchase by separate negotiation.

 To the front of the barn there is lots of hard standing to provide parking and turning for lorries and equipment.

 Across the road from the main gate of the property is a second world war pillbox and a small pump house, once owned by Welsh Water.

 In all the property extends to approx. 100 acres.
 The majority of this is woodland, all broad leaved and most of that is oak.
 Some of the wood is steeply sloping.
 The wood offers a source of firewood but there is plenty which could be thinned to produce wood for building bespoke kitchens etc., if desired.

 There are several access roads in the woodland allowing vehicles to get around.